mastodon/documentation/content/en/methods/push.md

 data[alerts][poll]
 : Boolean.
 Receive poll notifications?
 Defaults to false.

+data[alerts][status]
+: Boolean.
+Receive new subscribed account notifications?
+Defaults to false.

+data[alerts][update]
+: Boolean.
+Receive status edited notifications?
+Defaults to false.

+data[alerts][admin.sign_up]
+: Boolean.
+Receive new user signup notifications?
+Defaults to false.
+Must have a role with the appropriate permissions.

+data[alerts][admin.report]
+: Boolean.
+Receive new report notifications?
+Defaults to false.
+Must have a role with the appropriate permissions.

 policy
 : String.
 Specify whether to receive push notifications from `all`, `followed`, `follower`, or `none` users.